Artists and Models Abroad: Plot

-The story starts off with Joan Bennett playing Patricia Harper, the heiress daughter of a billionaire oil tycoon, James Harper, having dinner with Mrs. Isabel Channing and Elliott Winthrop, whom Mrs. Channing wants Patricia to marry.
+Patricia Harper is the heiress daughter of a billionaire oil tycoon, James Harper, having dinner with Mrs. Isabel Channing and Elliott Winthrop, whom Mrs. Channing wants Patricia to marry.
 Caught up in Mrs. Channing's need to behave ‘proper’, Patricia expresses her wish to live a normal life and enjoy simple mundane things.
 Elliott announces his promotion as U.S. ambassador to France.
 He is then called away to the consulate to handle a problem at the gate.

-This is where Elliott meets the American dance troupe, led by Buck Boswell (Jack Benny), asking for an emergency fare back to the U.S. Elliott declares that there is no such contingency in the budget for such an occasion (or else no one would buy a return flight home) and wishes them luck before, presumably, returning to dinner.
+This is where Elliott meets the American dance troupe, led by Buck Boswell, asking for an emergency fare back to the U.S. Elliott declares that there is no such contingency in the budget for such an occasion (or else no one would buy a return flight home) and wishes them luck before, presumably, returning to dinner.
 Buck then promises the troupe that he'll get them back and brings them to an expensive hotel on the premise that they don't have the money to pay for it regardless so they might as well live it up.

 Upon their arrival, Buck and The Yacht Club Boys (named Swifty, Dopey, Jimmy, and Kelly in the film) convince the owner of the hotel that they have money and are used to paying at the end of their stay instead of the beginning.
 The owner, mesmerized by the thought that all Americans have money, allows them to move into their rooms, against the will of his wife.

 However the next day, while the troupe is practising their cowboy & Indians routine, the hotel owner's wife locks them out of their rooms, and in order for their rooms to be unlocked she insists that they pay their bill.
 To get their belongings back, the girls push the guys to go out and find jobs.
 Buck receives 5 francs from one of the girls, the last 5 francs to the name of any troupe member.

 Walking down the street, Buck is called on by Patricia Harper, who recognizes him as American by his cowboy outfit.
 She tells him that she has left her money in her hotel room and asks him to cover the 3 franc bill for her breakfast, which he does.
 Then, thinking she's a scammer who also has not a penny to her name, he invites her to act with his troupe.
 Seeking adventure as a normal person, Patricia keeps her wealth a secret and plays along.